Braiding a Future in Art with Paree Rohera

 PR: I take inspiration from many artists like Mithu Sen. She came to our college for a workshop where I got to interact with her.
 Her workshop included a lesson where we had to explain our life in gibberish in front of the class.
 As a shy person, this was hard, but I forced myself to do it in front of a group of people, which was transformative for my confidence.

 My dad was a Sunday painter who worked all week, so I wouldn’t see him much.
 But on Sundays, we’d spend quality time together, often painting.
 We’d turn our dining table into a little studio, where my sister, mom, and I each got a canvas or sheet of paper, played some music, and began.
 We would sit for at least 15 minutes, thinking about what we wanted to create.
-My dad, however, entered this space with a certain type of confidence that many artists, including my peers, often lack.
+My dad, however, entered this space with a certain type of confidence that even many serious painters lack.
 He knew exactly what he wanted to paint, and that surety in his work, even during a family activity, left a lasting impression on me.
 I think about those Sunday painting sessions a lot; they’ve become a significant influence on my practice.

 Oil painting of Indian woman side profile wearing ornate earring and hair braids, thick brows and prominent nose are emphasized, set against floral wallpaper background, Paree Rohera diptych to love to lose figurative art.